 at least three members present in person or by proxy;

-any member or members present in person or by proxy and representing not less than 10% of the total voting rights of all the members of the Company concerned having the right to vote at the meeting.

 A demand for such a poll may be withdrawn by the person or persons who have made the demand.
 Subject to Article 41, if a poll is demanded it shall be taken in such manner as the chairperson of the meeting directs, and the result of the poll shall be deemed to be the resolution, in relation to the matter concerned, of the meeting at which the poll was demanded.